jtauber/greek-reader/README.md

     ./reader.py "John 18:1-11" > reader.tex

-You can then run
+You can then run:

     xelatex reader.tex
+    xelatex reader.tex

-twice (to ensure the footnotes are properly numbered).
+The two rendering passes ensure that the footnotes are properly numbered.

 Note that the `reader.pdf` PDF that results will footnote every word with the lemma from MorphGNT and, in the case of verbs will include parsing codes.
 No